japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingSymmetricHashJoinExec.md

 eventTimeWatermark: Option[Long]
 ----

-When <<creating-instance, created>>, `StreamingSymmetricHashJoinExec` can be given the <<spark-sql-streaming-OffsetSeqMetadata.adoc#batchWatermarkMs, event-time watermark>> of the current streaming micro-batch.
+When <<creating-instance, created>>, `StreamingSymmetricHashJoinExec` can be given the <<spark-sql-streaming-OffsetSeqMetadata.md#batchWatermarkMs, event-time watermark>> of the current streaming micro-batch.

-`eventTimeWatermark` is an optional property that is specified only after <<spark-sql-streaming-IncrementalExecution.adoc#, IncrementalExecution>> was requested to apply the <<spark-sql-streaming-IncrementalExecution.adoc#state, state preparation rule>> to a physical query plan of a streaming query (to <<spark-sql-streaming-IncrementalExecution.adoc#executedPlan, optimize (prepare) the physical plan of the streaming query>> once for <<spark-sql-streaming-ContinuousExecution.adoc#, ContinuousExecution>> and every trigger for <<spark-sql-streaming-MicroBatchExecution.adoc#, MicroBatchExecution>> in their *queryPlanning* phases).
+`eventTimeWatermark` is an optional property that is specified only after <<spark-sql-streaming-IncrementalExecution.md#, IncrementalExecution>> was requested to apply the <<spark-sql-streaming-IncrementalExecution.md#state, state preparation rule>> to a physical query plan of a streaming query (to <<spark-sql-streaming-IncrementalExecution.md#executedPlan, optimize (prepare) the physical plan of the streaming query>> once for <<spark-sql-streaming-ContinuousExecution.md#, ContinuousExecution>> and every trigger for <<spark-sql-streaming-MicroBatchExecution.md#, MicroBatchExecution>> in their *queryPlanning* phases).

 [NOTE]
 ====